 Where will the family live?

-The Duke and Duchess of Sussex are due to move into Frogmore Cottage in the grounds of Windsor Castle this year, however the property is still under-going extensive refurbishment.
+The Duke and Duchess of Sussex are due to move into Frogmore Cottage in the grounds of Windsor Castle this year.
+The propertym however, is still under-going extensive refurbishment.

-Since 2017, the couple have been living at Nottingham Cottage, in the grounds of Kensington Palace near the Duke of Cambridge and his family, but the move means they will be 20 miles away from them.
+Since 2017 the couple have been living at Nottingham Cottage, in the grounds of Kensington Palace, near the Duke of Cambridge and his family.
+The move means they will be 20 miles away from them.